WilliCommer/KaeseKaestchen/README.md

-# K‰sek‰stchen
+# K√§sek√§stchen

-K‰sek‰stchen is the german version of the game "Dots and Boxes".
+K√§sek√§stchen is the german version of the game "Dots and Boxes".
 This implementation is written in JavaScript, HTML and CSS.
 It uses the framework AngularJS.
 Open "index.html" in a browser to play the game.